SnowballTwo/VoxelMerging/README.md

 int sizeZ;
 ```

-...we'll feel the urge to merge connected voxels into larger cuboids to save storage space and also computing resources.
+...for every Voxel.
+We'll feel the urge to merge connected voxels into larger cuboids to save storage space and also computing resources.
 To do this efficiently **and** fast turns out to be quite complicated.

 This little program was used as a testing platform to play with different strategies to merge multiple voxels